AnnaPournara/CalculatorApp/README.md

-Basic calculator including currency converter
+Basic calculator with currency converter